voucherly/voucherly-docs/docs/guides/use-cases/kiosk/index.md

 ### 2. Wait for payment completion

 Since the kiosk doesn't allow incoming internet connections, the [Callback S2S](/api/general/best-practices/s2s/) mechanism may not be practical.
 Instead, you can use [Get Payment API](/api/webapi/get-payment/) with the `Voucherly-Wait-Time` header for long polling.

+If the kiosk is offline but communicates via a server the [Callback S2S](/api/general/best-practices/s2s/) mechanism should be used.
+Long polling remains a valid approach for updating the kiosk interface.

  Once the payment is closed, any additional operations should be handled:
 - Print receipts.
 - Update local databases.
 - Enable hardware (e.g. Open a locker).

 :::tip

-A Payment should not be considered closed if its status is `REQUESTED`.
+A Payment should not be considered closed if its status is `REQUESTED`.\
 Please refer to the [Understanding payment resource](/guides/resources/understanding-payments/#payment-statuses) for more information about payment statuses.
 :::